 "The critic," says Sontag, "has the task of discarding worn-out meanings for freshness, and liberating her fellow human beings by means of an avoidance of the obvious."
 Her writing, like my own, is "a record of compulsions and it expresses, as well, a wish to have a superior relation to assertion."
 Sontag "pleas for a festive, a savouring, relation to ideas."
 "Writing," she is quoted as saying in this Reader, "is everything, or it's not worth bothering with."
 Writing "is the product of an appetite, and a perpetual renewal of the right of an individual to assertion."
 Sontag describes her writing as possessing "an evasive relation to politics, with moments of gentle apocalypticism.
 It is the great adventure of desire and pleasure with a generous relation to the world.
 It is an emptying-out or kenosis, and like everyone else," she goes on, "I am profoundly uncertain about what I write."
 To conclude with one of my favorite quotes from that enigmatic philosopher Frederick Neitzsche(1844-1900): "whatever doesn't kill you makes you stronger and leaves scars."

-At the age of sixty-eight I now possess, as I have indicated above, a dozen albums of photographs of various sizes and shapes.
+At the age of 70 I now possess, as I have indicated above, a dozen albums of photographs of various sizes and shapes.
 They could represent, and they do, a significant aspect of my autobiography, memoir, diary and journal.
-This essay, this part of a chapter of what is now a 2600 page memoir, tries to put all these photographs into perspective, tries to provide readers with my personal hermeneutics of the visual, at least that part of the visual that got packaged into these twelve albums in a culture which gives hegemony in many ways to the visual.
+This essay, this part of a chapter of what is now a 2600 page memoir, tries to put all these photographs into perspective, tries to provide readers with my personal hermeneutics of the visual, at least that part of the visual that got packaged into these twelve albums in a culture which gives hegemony in many ways to the audio and the visual.
 More generally, too, I provide in that part of my memoir a fragmented, an episodic, examination of the phenomenon of seeing.
 What the famous Italian film director and script writer Federico Fellini(1920-1993) said about film could also apply to my photographs.
 "My films are not for understanding," said Fellini, "They are for seeing."
 This essay, though, is about understanding.
 For the artist at the AAForum, one of the many photography forums I have joined in cyberpsace, I hope I provide some useful, some interesting, comments.

 The French sociologist and philosopher, cultural theorist, political commentator, and photographer, Jean Baudrillard(1929-2007), is frequently associated with postmodernism and post-structuralism.
 Go to these two links for brief discussions of these fields which have some relevance to the subject of photography:http://en.wikipedia.org/wiki/Postmodernism